tpiekarski/lkm-sandbox/README.md

 Additional tests for the sandbox device including loading module, gathering major device number from /proc, creating device and comparing the final message either run the Makefile target with ```make test-device``` or run the following commands.
 For creating character device the major number is needed and can be obtained by catting the file /proc/lkm_device_major.
 This major number is written to the Kernel Ring Buffer as well.
+It is possible to provide this major number using the module parameter param_major_num and load this module like ```sudo insmod lkm_device.ko param_major_num=241``` (At this moment this static allocation seems not to work reliable.
+The registration of the sandbox device fails sometimes.
+It was tried with a major of -16 when registration fails and the operation is not permitted like that - the reason is unknown.)
 ```
 sudo insmod lkm_device.ko
 dmesg | grep "Registered sandbox device"